Being & Thought

 Overview

-Being & Thought began as a personal site for essays, but quickly became something broader: a space where writing, design, and learning could evolve together.
-It acts both as an archive of ideas and as a workshop for developing skills across philosophy, behavioural science, and creative practice.
+Being & Thought began as a personal site for essays and my first foray into web development.
+It has since evolved into a space where writing, design, and learning could evolve together.
+It acts both as an archive of ideas and as a personal workshop for developing skills across philosophy, behavioural science, and creative practice.

 Essays